oloed/webactors/README.md

 an argument to `$$` as a function.
 That is, `$$` will match anything, whereas `$$(foo)` will only match `foo` (where `foo` is a pattern).

-# Tutorial

-## Actors Explained

-An "actor" is pretty much just a regular process or thread with a mailbox attached.
-In programming styles based on the Actor Model, threads communicate with each other by posting immutable messages to each others' mailboxes, rather than by reading and writing fields of mutually-shared objects.

-Writing concurrent programs using message-passing can take some getting used to, but actors can make programs simpler, and they are also relatively safe from many common programming errors.

-## Actors in JavaScript

-JavaScript has neither processes nor threads (nor coroutines), but in the absence of these, actors can still be modeled by a chain of callbacks.
-Indeed, actor-based programming can be a good way to manage the inherent complexities of callback-driven programming.

-### Creating Actors and Sending Messages

-The `WebActors.spawn` function is used to create a new actor.
-This function takes a callback to run in the new actor's context, and returns an id representing the newly created actor.
-This id can be used to submit messages to the new actor's mailbox.

-    var actor = WebActors.spawn(a_callback); // create an actor
-    WebActors.send(actor, "a message"); // send it a message

-### Receiving Messages

-To receive messages, use the `WebActors.receive` function.
-It takes a pattern and a callback to be invoked when a matching message is received.

-    function a_callback() {
-      // $$ matches anything
-      WebActors.receive(WebActors.$$, function (message) {
-        alert(message);
-      });
-    }

-If an actor callback sets up a new callback via receive, then the actor will continue with the new callback once a matching message becomes available.
-Otherwise, if a callback "breaks the chain", then the actor will terminate as soon as the callback finishes.

-In the above example, the actor sets up a callback to receive one message.
-That callback, in turn, doesn't set up any further callbacks, so the actor terminates at that point.

-### Saving Some Typing

-If you aren't already in the habit of doing so, it can be useful (and occasionally more readable) to define local aliases for functions defined on library objects.

-    (function () {
-    var spawn = WebActors.spawn;
-    var receive = WebActors.receive;
-    var send = WebActors.send;
-    var $$ = WebActors.$$;

-    function a_callback() {
-      // $$ matches anything
-      WebActors.receive($$, function (message) {
-        alert(message);
-      });
-    }

-    actor = spawn(a_callback); // create an actor
-    send(actor, "a message"); // send it a message

-    })();

-Subsequent code samples will assume that such aliases have already been defined.

-### Multiple Receives

-An actor can also choose between alternatives based on the specific message received.
-(This is a fragment, rather than a complete example.)

-    receive("go left", function () {
-      alert("You fall off a cliff.");
-    });
-    receive("go right", function () {
-      alert("You stumble into a pit full of spikes.");
-    });

-In this case, if the actor receives "go left", it will print the message about falling off a cliff.
-If it receives "go right", it will print the message about falling into a pit.
-Only one or the other of these callbacks will fire -- never both.

-In both cases the actor terminates after printing its message, since neither callback sets up any new receives.